Since January 1, 2019, Illinois has critical changes to our maintenance statute: Public Act 100-923: Learn about the impact of these changes.

-I’ve heard about the loss of the alimony deduction.
-Please explain how this will impact Illinois divorces.
+I’ve heard about the loss of the alimony deduction starting in 2019.
+Explain how this impacts Illinois divorces.

-What is the current law regarding alimony (maintenance) and taxes?
+What has been the law regarding alimony (maintenance) and taxes?

 For divorces entered on or before December 31, 2018, alimony (maintenance) has been deductible to the maintenance payor.
-And the spouse receiving maintenance includes it as income for tax purposes.
-What this means is that generally the alimony payor has received a tax break on alimony as paid.
+And the spouse receiving maintenance has included it as income for tax purposes.
+What this means is that generally the alimony payor received a tax break on alimony as paid.

-For divorces and separation agreements entered on or after January 1, 2019:
+For divorces and separation agreements entered after January 1, 2019:

 - The recipient no longer includes maintenance as taxable income.

 For orders modified after January 1, 2019 but where the underlying divorce was entered before then, generally maintenance continues to be deductible.
 On the other hand, the parties could specify that the new tax law regarding how maintenance is treated would apply.

 This scheme had created any number of difficulties in crafting our 2019 maintenance guidelines in Illinois.

 Please provide details re the 2019 maintenance law…